ATKoala/automated-plan-checking/README.md

 ### Pip Setup

-It's also possible to set up directly through the command line/shell, with "pip", the python package manager.
+Without Anaconda, it's also possible to set up directly through the command line/shell, with "pip", the python package manager.

 1. Ensure Python version 3.6 or higher by running `python --version` in the command line
 2. Install *pandas* (Check if already insalled with `pip show pandas`.
 Can be installed with `pip install pandas`)